AndrewVos/garrison/README.md

 This describes what your infrastructure looks like.
 You have configuration for each server, and tasks that can be run on each server.

+# Tasks
+Tasks can only be scripts at the moment.
+They can be run in parallel, and can have environment variables.

+	{
+		"name": "your-task-name",
+		"script": "/some-local-file",
+		"parallel": false,
+		"environment": {
+			"ENV_VAR1": "value1",
+			"ENV_VAR2": "value2"
+		}
+	}

 # Example with Elasticsearch

 Lets say we want to deploy ```andrewvos/docker-elasticsearch```.
 We need a task